thomasgnuttall/bumblebeat/README.md

 # Bumblebeat

 Transformer NN architecture experimentation on the Magenta Groove Midi dataset for automated drum pattern generation.
-This code is an adaptation from the tensorflow implementation of the [Transformer-XL network](https://github.com/kimiyoung/transformer-xl) [2].
+This code is an adaptation of the tensorflow implementation of the [Transformer-XL network](https://github.com/kimiyoung/transformer-xl) [2].

 ## 1. Dataset